Anastopholies/X-wing-Uglies-Faction/README.md

 # X-wing-Uglies-Faction
-### This is a entirely new faction for the X-Wing miniatures game.
+### This is a entirely new faction for the X-Wing miniatures game that I have been working on for the last year.
 New Ships, Dials, Models, and Card images.

-If you're looking for amazing new ships and pilots, you might want to look the other way.
-If you love just playing over winning then this is for you!
+This is a janky, ridiculous, and super casual faction.
+If you want super powerful ships and pilots, you may want to look elsewhere.
+But if you like playing the game to just have fun then this is for you!

 Download everything here: